Child marriage is something found in all communities in Malaysia; it is also to be found in the Rohingya refugee community here.

 Our community documentation on Child Marriage in the Rohingya Community in Penang sets out the many factors and issues related to child marriage.

 It also sets out what is needed to tackle the issue, at both national and community level.

-We have been very active on this issue for the last three years.
+We have been very active on this issue for the last four years.
 Initially training three teams of refugees - women, men and religious leaders - in partnership with PS The Children, we then have been supported by the Canadian Fund for Local Initiatives (through the Canadian High Commission) to develop the community-based work and outreach.

 The initiatives follow one part of the methodology suggested in our Report, which is to work quietly with different groups in the community, to raise awareness about the issues related to child marriage and go through the reasons why people may choose to marry young or marry their daughters young.
 Of course the idea is to change attitudes and work towards the eradication of the practice (which, to repeat, is not only an issue for the refugee community in Malaysia).